FHICT-S-Siem/S3-SiemLucassen-HAP/README.md

 # S3-SiemLucassen-HAP
-Home assistant platform in React, Java Spring with Microservices and Python for the Jetson Nano scripts.
+Home assistant platform in React, Java Spring with microservice architecture and Python for the Jetson Nano scripts.

 ## Motivation